It is a medicine indicated for the symptomatic relief of gastric disorders.

-To make sure you get the correct dose, measure the liquid with a marked measuring spoon or medicine cup, not a regular table spoon.
-If you don’t have a dose-measuring device, ask your pharmacist for one.
+To ensure you get the correct dose, measure the liquid with a marked measuring spoon or medicine cup, not a regular tablespoon.
+Ask your pharmacist for one if you don’t have a dose-measuring device.

 For indigestion in adults, take one capsule four times a day with meals and once at bedtime.
 The capsules are not suitable for children to take as antacids.
 Antacids are best taken when symptoms are likely to occur.

 Because antacids are usually taken as needed, you may not be on a dosing schedule.
-If you are taking the medicine regularly, take the missed dose as soon as you remember.
+If you take medicine regularly, take the missed dose as soon as you remember.

-Do not take the capsules at the same time as other medications; allow two hours between taking aluminum hydroxide capsules and any other medicine.
+Do not take the capsules simultaneously as other medications; allow two hours between taking aluminum hydroxide capsules and any other medicine.

-It is important to keep all medications out of the reach and sight of children, as many containers (such as weekly pill keepers and eye drops, creams, patches and inhalers) are not resistant to children and small children can easily open them.
+It is essential to keep all medications out of the reach and sight of children, as many containers (such as weekly pill keepers and eye drops, creams, patches, and inhalers) are not resistant to children, and small children can easily open them.

 Ask your pharmacist if you have any questions about refilling your prescription.

-It is important that you keep a written list of all prescription and over-the-counter (over-the-counter) medications you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
+You must keep a written list of all prescription and over-the-counter (over-the-counter) medications you are taking and any products such as vitamins, minerals, or other dietary supplements.

-It is also important information to take with you in case of emergencies.
+It is also vital information to take with you in case of emergencies.

-Pepsamar can interfere with other medications taken at the same time and can prevent them from forming properly.
-It is best if you allow two hours between taking aluminum hydroxide and any other medications.
+Pepsamar can interfere with other medications taken at the same time and can prevent them from forming correctly.
+It is best to allow two hours between taking aluminum hydroxide and any other medicines.

-If you take other medicines or over-the-counter products at the same time, the effects of Pepsamar may change.
+If you take other medicines or over-the-counter products simultaneously, the effects of Pepsamar may change.
 Pepsamar may interact with the following medications and products: